sourajit0/To-Do-List/README.md

 ## Contributing

 If you would like to contribute to this project, please fork the repository and submit a pull request.
+\section{Testing}

+This component can be tested using a combination of unit testing and manual testing:

+**Unit Testing:**

+* Use a testing library like Jest and React Testing Library to test individual functionalities.
+* Test the `addTask` function to ensure validation for empty tasks and proper state updates.
+* Test the `removeTask` and `markComplete` functions to verify their behavior with different task IDs.

+**Manual Testing:**

+* Manually create, remove, and mark tasks as complete to verify user interface updates and functionality.
+* Test various scenarios like adding multiple tasks, filtering completed/incomplete tasks, and  sorting and localStorage integration.

 ## License